 - Multiple sclerosis (MS).
-Taking hyperimmune bovine colostrum might help treat symptoms of MS, but conflicting results exist.
+Taking hyperimmune bovine colostrum might help treat symptoms of MS, but not all research agrees.

 - Upper airway infection.
 Research shows that taking bovine colostrum protein helps prevent upper airway infections in adult men.
 However, it doesn't appear to reduce the duration of upper airway infections if they do occur.
 Bovine colostrum also seems to reduce the number of upper airway infections in children who get them frequently.